Product Liability Law FAQ

 A: A person injured by a defective or dangerous product may be able to bring an action for product liability and recover damages under one of the following theories: strict product liability, negligence, or breach of warranty.

 A: "Strict product liability" refers to one of the theories under which a plaintiff can proceed when bringing an action based upon an injury caused by a product.
 In a strict product liability action, a plaintiff can recover damages without showing that the manufacturer or seller of a product was negligent.

 Q: How do I know if I can sue based on a product supplier's breach of warranty?

-A: There are two types of warranties: 1) implied warranties; and, 2) express warranties.
-You might be able to recover for a breach of an implied warranty if your state has implied warranty statutes, which are usually found in a state's commercial code and are not specific to particular types of product, but are implied under the law to cover most categories of products.
+A: There are two types of warranties: implied warranties and express warranties.
+You might be able to recover for a breach of an implied warranty if your state has implied warranty statutes, which are usually found in a state's commercial code and are not specific to particular types of products but are implied under the law to cover most categories of products.
 You might recover for a breach of express warranty if the seller or manufacturer of a product expressly extended a warranty to you, in writing or verbally, and the product injured you.

 Q: What are implied warranties?